snada/jasonette-facebook-login/README.md

 Go to [Facebook's developer portal](https://developers.facebook.com/) and create a new [web app](https://developers.facebook.com/quickstarts/?platform=web).

-Return to this project folder, and clone the `.env.example` file: rename it to `.env` and edit it so that it contains your facebook app id and secret token.
+Return to this project folder, and clone the `.env.example` file: rename it to `.env` and edit it so that it contains your Facebook app id and secret token.

 Go to your new app dashboard, and add Facebook login support to it.
 Add this callback uri to the setup: